twangboy/salt-vmtools/README.md

 If set, the `Action` option will return a single word that is the action this script will perform.
-If set, the `Config` option will return a space delimited list of minion config options, eg: `master=192.168.0.12 id=my_minion multiprocessing=false`
+If set, the `Config` option will return a space delimited list of minion config options.
+For example: `master=198.51.100.1 id=my_minion multiprocessing=false`

 These values are set on the host OS using the `vmrun` binary.
 For example: